By Jeffrey J. Peshut

 August 2, 2015

 With the growth rate of the True Money Supply (TMS) expected to continue its inexorable decline towards the next financial crisis, what steps can real estate investors take to manage through the bust phase of the cycle?
 This post will address that question.
+Whatever the case, firms like Wagenseller law will most likely be very busy in the coming months with a heap of litigation cases.
 But first, let’s take a look at what’s been happening with the TMS growth rate over the past several months.

 TMS Growth Rate